jorgeraspberrypi/Engineering_4_Notebook/README.md

 #Engineering 4 Notebook
-This is where all of our stuff will git!
+This is where all of our stuff will go!